GSI-HPC/lustre-scripts/README.md

 ## Lustre Storage Report

+ !!!
+DEPRECATED!!!,
- DEPRECATED, since the project has been completely recreated for GSI HPC internal use in terms of a storage reporting tool.
+ since the project has been completely recreated for GSI HPC internal use in terms of a storage reporting tool.

 __Description:__